Siam Society: Emblem and motto

 The emblem of the Society was designed in 1926 by Prince Narisara Nuwattiwong, showing “the head of an elephant holding with his trunk a garland of flowers.”
 The emblem incorporates a motto, วิชชายังให้เกิดมิตรภาพ, “Knowledge Gives Rise to Friendship,” composed by Prince Damrong Rajanubhab and Prince Dhani Nivat.
 The Society explained: “This motto tries to convey the idea that the search for knowledge is the bond which unites the Siamese and foreign members of the Society in a friendly spirit of collaboration.”
 The emblem first appeared in the Journal of the Siam Society in 1927.
-A three-dimensional model of the emblem was place above the stage of the newly built auditorium in 1932.
+A three-dimensional model of the emblem was placed above the stage of the newly built auditorium in 1932.

 Buildings

 In its early years, the Siam Society rented rooms for meetings, and kept its library at various locations.
 In 1922, it moved into its first semi-permanent address, on the first floor of the Falck and Beidek Building in Chartered Bank Lane near the Oriental Hotel.